A BERTology View of LLM Orchestrations: Token- and Layer-Selective Probes for Efficient Single-Pass Classification: Limitations

 \paragraph{Training Data Requirements.} Our smallest dataset (SST-2) contained 7,000 examples.
 The minimum dataset size required to effectively train these probes remains unclear, particularly for the more parameter-intensive multi-head attention variants.
 Tasks with limited labeled data may require investigation of few-shot or transfer learning approaches.

 \paragraph{Response Generation Limitation.} Unlike safety fine-tuning or guard models that can generate explanatory rejections (e.g., ``I cannot help with that request because...''), our classification approach can only detect harmful content and interrupt generation.
-While this may be addressable through conditional re-prompting after detection, we did not evaluate such strategies.
-This limits the user experience compared to models that provide contextual explanations during content moderation.
+However, because our probes complement rather than replace the serving LLM, the orchestration layer can trigger a refusal response from the same model once unsafe content is detected; the serving model's generation capability is available by design.
+We did not evaluate such conditional re-prompting strategies, and integrating probe-based detection with contextual refusal generation is a natural direction for future work.

+\paragraph{Robustness and Failure Scenarios.} Our OOD results (Table~\ref{tab:toxichat-ood}) show that distribution shift degrades probe performance.
+Because probes are lightweight classifiers over learned feature patterns, they may fail silently on novel harm categories, evolving jailbreak strategies, or input distributions not represented in training data.
+Unlike full guard LLMs, which can reason over text and generalize more broadly, probes cannot adapt without retraining.
+In safety-critical deployments with rapidly evolving threat landscapes, or in domains requiring coverage of harm categories beyond the training distribution, a dedicated guard model may remain necessary despite its higher computational cost.